Mofeeakin/Financial-Performance-Lending-Efficiency-Analysis-of-Atiat-Limited-/README.md

 ## Key Insights

-Post-Pandemic Revenue Recovery: Gross earnings grew significantly from ₦2.04M in 2021 to ₦6.21M in 2022 and ₦7.06M in 2023.
+- **Post-Pandemic Revenue Recovery**: Gross earnings grew significantly from ₦2.04M in 2021 to ₦6.21M in 2022 and ₦7.06M in 2023.
 This demonstrates resilience and a strong recovery strategy post-COVID, likely due to better customer acquisition, pricing strategy, or lending portfolio expansion.

-Return on Assets (ROA) Decline: ROA fell from above 20% in 2019 to around 13% in 2023, indicating reduced asset productivity.
+- **Return on Assets (ROA) Decline**: ROA fell from above 20% in 2019 to around 13% in 2023, indicating reduced asset productivity.
 This might result from asset base expansion not yielding equivalent income or rising inefficiencies.

-Net Profit Margin Volatility: Net Profit margin dipped in 2021, followed by a recovery in 2022–2023.
+- **Net Profit Margin Volatility**: Net Profit margin dipped in 2021, followed by a recovery in 2022–2023.
 Suggesting volatility in cost control or fluctuations in non-core income/expenses (e.g., impairments, financing costs).

-Return on Equity (ROE) Pressure: ROE dropped sharply from double digits in 2020 to 3% in 2023, driven by a combination of decreasing profitability and Reduced leverage (Equity Multiplier).
+- **Return on Equity (ROE) Pressure**: ROE dropped sharply from double digits in 2020 to 3% in 2023, driven by a combination of decreasing profitability and Reduced leverage (Equity Multiplier).
 Highlights the challenge in delivering shareholder value with the current capital structure.

-Leverage and Capital Structure Shift: Equity multiplier consistently declined, indicating a reduction in debt-financed operations or increased equity injections.
+- **Leverage and Capital Structure Shift**: Equity multiplier consistently declined, indicating a reduction in debt-financed operations or increased equity injections.
 The company is deleveraging, which reduces risk but can also lower return potential if not offset by higher efficiency.

-Income Diversification in Focus: Net leasing and interest income show growth post-2021, a good signal of portfolio diversification and earnings stability.
+- **Income Diversification in Focus**: Net leasing and interest income show growth post-2021, a good signal of portfolio diversification and earnings stability.

-Declining Operational Efficiency (Operating Margin): Operating margin dropped from 0.8 in 2019–2021 to 0.4 in 2022 and 2023, a 50% decrease.
+- **Declining Operational Efficiency (Operating Margin)**: Operating margin dropped from 0.8 in 2019–2021 to 0.4 in 2022 and 2023, a 50% decrease.
 Indicates rising operational costs or stagnation in revenue growth without matching efficiency gains.
 Suggests pressure on core activities despite increasing gross earnings.

 - **Strategic Turnaround:** The recovery in net profit margin and gross earnings from 2021 onward highlights effective cost restructuring and improved revenue streams.